MGI-tech-bioinformatics/stLFR_v1/README.md

 Download/Install
 ----------------
-Because of the size limitation of GitHub repository, these are some following softwares you need to install to the specified directory (stLFR_v1/tools):
+Due to the size limitation of GitHub repository, followed softwares need to be installed to the specific directory (stLFR_v1/tools):

 1. HapCUT2-master; 2.
 R-3.2.3; 3. bam2depth; 4. cnv; 5. gatk-4.0.3.0;